-SPECIAL USE PERMIT # PROPERTY LOCATION: 5801 Duke Street TAX MAP REFERENCE: 047.02-03-11 ZONE: CDD #29 APPLICANT: Name: Landmark Land Holdings LLC APPLICANT: Address: 12435 Park Potomac Ave.
-Suite 200 0, Potomac, MD 20854 PROPOSED USE: TMP SUP for West End d Blocks E/G, I and K THE UNDERSIGNED, hereby applies for a Spe Article XI, Section 4-11-500 of the 1992 Zoning • THE UNDERSIGNED, having obtained per permission to the City of Alexandria staff photograph the building premises, land etc., co and Commission Members to vi THE UNDERSIGNED, having obtained per permission to the City of Alexandria to post platis requested, pursuant to Article IV, Section 4-of Alexandria, Virginia. card notice on the property for which this application THE UNDERSIGNED, hereby attests that all of the information herein provided and specifically including all surveys, drawings, etc., required to be furnished by the applicant are true, correct and accurate to the best of their knowledge and belief.
+Name: Landmark Land Holdings LLC

+Address: 12435 Park Potomac Ave.
+Suite 200, Potomac, MD 20854

+PROPOSED USE: TMP SUP for West End Blocks E/G, I and K

+THE UNDERSIGNED, hereby applies for a Special Use Permit in accordance with the provisions of Article XI, Section 4-11-500 of the 1992 Zoning Ordinance of the City of Alexandria, Virginia.

+- THE UNDERSIGNED, having obtained permission from the property owner, hereby grants permission to the City of Alexandria staff and Commission Members to visit, inspect, and photograph the building premises, land etc., connected with the application. - THE UNDERSIGNED, having obtained permission from the property owner, hereby grants permission to the City of Alexandria to post placard notice on the property for which this application is requested, pursuant to Article IV, Section 4-1404(D)(7) of the 1992 Zoning Ordinance of the City of Alexandria, Virginia. - ✔ THE UNDERSIGNED, hereby attests that all of the information herein provided and specifically including all surveys, drawings, etc., required to be furnished by the applicant are true, correct and accurate to the best of their knowledge and belief.
 The applicant is hereby notified that any written materials, drawings or illustrations submitted in support of this application and any specific oral representations made to the Director of Planning and Zoning on this application will be binding on the applicant unless those materials or representations are clearly stated to be non-binding or illustrative of general plans and intentions, subject to substantial revision, pursuant to Article XI, Section 11-207(A)(10), of the 1992 Zoning Ordinance of the City of Alexandria, Virginia.

-Kenneth W. Wire, Wire Gill LLP Kanthow: Sept.
-27, 2022 Print Name of Applicant or Agent Signature Date 700 N. Fairfax Street, Suite 600 703-677-3129 Mailing/Street Address Telephone # Fax# Alexandria, VA 22314 Alexandria, VA 22314 kwire@wiregill.com City and State Zip Code Email address
+Kenneth W. Wire, Wire Gill LLP KanAWW- Sept.
+27, 2022 Print Name of Applicant or A gent Signature Date 700 N. Fairfax Stre et, Suite 600 703-677-3129 Mailing/Street Address Telephone # Fax # Alexandria, VA 22314 kwire@wiregill.com City and State Zip Code Email addre ess

-PROPERTY OWNER'S AUTHORIZATION As the property owner of 5801 Duke Street , I hereby (Property Address) grant the applicant authorization to apply for the (use) al use permit use as described in this application.
-Name: Jay Kelly Phone 240-499-9600 Please Print Address: 12435 Park Potomac Avenue, Potomac, MD 20854 Email: jkelly@foulgerpratt.com Signature: Jay Kelly (Aug 24, 7022 09:54 EDT) Date: 8/24/2022 Floor Plan and Plot Plan.
+PROPERTY OWNER'S AUTHORIZATION As the property owner of 5801 Duke Street, I hereby (Property Address) grant the applicant authorization to apply for the (use) use permituse as described in this application.
+Name: Jay Kelly Phone 240-499-9600 Please Print Address: 12435 Park Potomac Avenue, Potomac, MD 20854 Email: jkelly@foulgerpratt.com Signature: Jay Kelly (Aug 24, 2022 09:54 EDT) Date: 8/24/2022

+1. Floor Plan and Plot Plan.
 As a part of this application, the applicant is required to submit a floor plan and plot or site plan with the parking layout of the proposed use.
 The SUP application checklist lists the requirements of the floor and site plans.
-The Planning Director may waive requirements for plan submission upon receipt of a written request which adequately justifies a waiver. [] Required floor plan and plot/site plan attached. [] Requesting a waiver.
+The Planning Director may waive requirements for plan submission upon receipt of a written request which adequately justifies a waiver.

+[ /] Required floor plan and plot/site plan attached.

+- [] Requesting a waiver.
 See attached written request.

-The applicant is the (check one): [✓] Owner [ ] Contract Purchaser [ ] Lessee or [ ] Other: subject property.
+- 2. The applicant is the (check one):

+- [/] Owner

+- [] Contract Purchaser

+- [] Lessee or

+- [] Other: \\\\\\ of the subject property.

 State the name, address and percent of ownership of any person or entity owning an interest in the applicant or owner, unless the entity is a corporation or partnership, in which case identify each owner of more than three percent.
 See attached disclosure form and attachment.

-Last updated: 10.21.2020